metagenomics/metagenomics-tk/docs/tutorials/tutorial1/classification.md

 You already have an estimate of the completeness and contamination of your genomes from the bin quality sections and can use this information for the next task.

 !!!
 Question "Task 3"
     Check the classification and BIN_ID column of the gtdb output.
-What is the classification of genomes that are at least 50% complete and are at most 10% contaminated.
+What is the classification of genomes that are at least 50% complete and are at most 10% contaminated?

     ???
 Solution
         ```BASH